labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-lcm/step1.md

-# Least Common Multiple
+# Calculating Least Common Multiple

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Calculates the least common multiple of two or more numbers.
+To calculate the least common multiple of two or more numbers, follow these steps:

+1. Open the Terminal/SSH and type `node` to start practicing coding.
-- Use the greatest common divisor (GCD) formula and the fact that `lcm(x, y) = x * y / gcd(x, y)` to determine the least common multiple.
+2. Use the greatest common divisor (GCD) formula and the fact that `lcm(x, y) = x * y / gcd(x, y)` to determine the least common multiple.
-- The GCD formula uses recursion.
+3. The GCD formula uses recursion.
+4. Implement the following code in JavaScript:

 ```js
 const lcm = (...arr) => {